-Brand new for 2020 this is my runner-up pick for best bow mount freshwater trolling motors.
-It was one of ICAST 2019’s most anticipated products from Lowrance, it’s the Ghost.
-If you use their chartplotters you will love this trolling motor.
+In 2021, the Lowrance Ghost is absolute best bow mount freshwater trolling motor.
+It was one of ICAST 2019’s most anticipated products and if you use their chartplotters, you will love this motor.
 The Ghost pairs with both HDS12 or HDS Live units from Lowrance.
-I was lucky enough that before the pandemic I got to try this insane trolling motor on a buddy’s Phoenix 921 Pro XP.
+I was lucky enough that before the Covid-19 pandemic I got to try this insane trolling motor on a buddy’s Phoenix 921 Pro XP.

 The thrust ratings the Ghost are equally impressive.
 Delivering 97 pounds of thrust at 24 volts and 120 pounds of thrust at 36 volts.
-It tops every other trolling motor in this article at 36 volts, too bad it only comes in a 47 inch shaft length.
+It tops every other trolling motor in this article at 36 volts, now coming in 47″, 52″ and 60″ shaft lengths.

-This motor is already installed, so I can’t speak to the installation process.
-I’m told it was a breeze as the entire unit only weighs 65 pounds.
+This motor is permanent to this vessel, so I can’t speak to the installation process.
+I’m told it was a breeze as the entire unit only weighs 65 pounds (29.48 kg).
 Plus it has double drilled mounting holes which fit the same bolt pattern as the Xi5, Fortrex or Ultrex.

 Lowrance Brushless DC Motor